 Elizabeth (Lisa) J. Kuuttila is the CEO and Chief Economic Development Officer for STC.UNM.
 She works with the STC.UNM Board of Directors to develop strategies for implementing STC’s role in New Mexico’s economic development and to be a leader in technology commercialization.

-Cara Michaliszyn is STC’s New Ventures Development Manager.
-She supports STC’s activities related to econommic development.
+Cara Michaliszyn is STC’s University Ventures and Engagements Manager.
+She supports STC’s activities related to economic development.
 Cara has an MBA in Marketing and bachelors degrees in Psychology and Sociology from UNM.

-Eri Hoshi is STC’s Economic Development Manager.
+Eri Hoshi is STC’s University Ventures and International Engagements Manager.
 Her background includes experience with intellectual property, patents, copyrights and trademarks.
 She assists UNM’s economic development initiatives and develops strategies for expanding an international partnership.
 Originally hailing from Tokyo, Japan, Eri received her MPA from UNM in 2011.

 UNM's Economic Development Vision